 The process was especially excruciating this year for the urban horticulturalist, who sat and watched as the board narrowly voted to eliminate her position, then waited through weeks of uncertainty as the board revisited its vote and ultimately reaffirmed its decision to eliminate her job.

-Still, it is the responsibility of the board to decide what services are worthy of taxpayer funding, although I feel that some board members overused the term “core government services” to explain and defend their decisions, as if there were a clear dividing line between core and non-core services.
+Still, it is the responsibility of the board to decide what services are worthy of taxpayer funding, although I feel that some board members overused the term “” to explain and defend their decisions, as if there were a clear dividing line between core and non-core services.